JuanEcheagaray75/capacitated-vrp/README.md

 ## Table of contents

+## Database

+For this project we received 4 different datasets.
+Here is a small overview of the information contained in these files:

+- Assets to be delivered: Excel file with every purchase made on the company's website
+- Types of vehicles that can be used:
+  - Name of the model
+  - Gasoline consumption
+  - Maximum load capacity
+- Product catalog:
+  - Product category
+  - Name of the product
+  - Code
+  - Volume
+- Distribution Centers' locations (For this project we have focused solely in Monterrey)
+  - Name of the distribution center
+  - Location, both address and coordinates

 ## Data cleaning

 [(Back to top)](#table-of-contents)

+For the purposes of working with these databases we adopted the common library [pandas](https://pandas.pydata.org/)

 ### Geo-coding addresses

 [(Back to top)](#table-of-contents)

+- Mentioning how the usage of Photon as a geocoder seriously limits the number of addresses that are geocoded successfully.
+- Purchasing a Google Maps comercial API key to improve both the performance and speed of the geocoding process.

 ## Solving the VRP